DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 }
 ```

-Updates the SUMMARY-LOG entity with S3 details and sets status based on CDP preprocessing result:

-- If `fileStatus: "complete"`: Updates status to `validating` and sends message to SQS to trigger content validation
+Updates the SUMMARY-LOG entity with S3 details and sets status to `validating` (if scan succeeded) or `rejected` (if scan failed).
+If successful, sends a message to SQS to trigger validation.
-- If `fileStatus: "rejected"`: Updates status to `rejected` with failure reason

-> [!NOTE]
-> In normal flow, the SUMMARY-LOG entity will already exist with status `preprocessing` (created by `/uploaded` endpoint).
-However, if the redirect failed (browser closed, network issue), this callback can create the entity as a fallback to ensure robustness.

 #### `POST /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/submit`